Tax Management India. Com

 By: Bimal jain

-Summary: The Delhi High Court ruled that telecommunication towers are movable property, thus eligible for Input Tax Credit (ITC) under the Goods and Services Tax (GST) framework.
-The court found that these towers do not meet the criteria for immovable property as they are not permanently attached to the earth and can be dismantled and relocated.
-This decision aligns with the Supreme Court's earlier ruling, confirming that telecom towers should be treated as movable goods, not immovable property, under Section 17(5) of the CGST Act.
-Consequently, the denial of ITC for these towers was deemed unsustainable.
+Summary: The Delhi High Court ruled that telecommunication towers are considered movable property and thus eligible for Input Tax Credit (ITC) under the Goods and Services Tax (GST) framework.
+The court determined that these towers do not meet the criteria for being classified as immovable property, as they are not permanently attached to the earth and can be dismantled and relocated.
+This decision aligns with the Supreme Court's earlier judgment, which confirmed that telecom towers are movable items and should be treated as capital goods.
+Consequently, the denial of ITC based on their classification as immovable property was deemed unsustainable.

 5. Denied Entity List (DEL)